michaelbZA/my-website/content/posts/python-series/07-python-foundations-code-quality.md

 4. Have teammates review your code
 5. Merge the PR once approved

-This workflow is perfect for finance teams where code accuracy is critical—imagine catching calculation errors before they make it into production reports!
+This workflow is perfect for finance teams where code accuracy is critical; catching calculation errors before they make it into production reports!

 ## Writing Clean, PEP 8 Compliant Code